Understanding Web Accessibility

 Login to Understanding Web Accessibility

-If you are already registered, you can login to Understanding Web Accessibility.
+You can access the self-moderated courses at login to Understanding Web Accessibility.

 This course is made possible by the Government of Ontario's Enabling Change Program.